Baby formula crunch in U.S. forces scramble to boost supplies

 Major U.S. retailers including Target Corp (TGT.N), CVS Health Corp (CVS.N), Walgreens Boots Alliance (WBA.O) and Kroger Co (KR.N) place purchase limits on infant formula products. read more

-Abbott says it has been prioritizing production of formula at other plants and ships formula from its Ireland facility.
+Abbott says it has been prioritizing production of formula at other plants, and shipping formula from its Ireland facility.

 May 12